Chelsea defender Tomori signs new five-year contract | Goal.com

 "The club has been so good to me, looking after and developing me during that time into the player and the person I am today."

-After graduating from the club's academy Tomori enjoyed loan spells at Hull and Brighton before moving to Derby, then managed by current Chelsea boss Frank Lampard, for the 2018-19 campaign.
+After graduating from the club's academy Tomori enjoyed loan spells at Hull City and Brighton before moving to Derby County, then managed by current Chelsea boss Frank Lampard, for the 2018-19 campaign.

 The defender made 55 appearances in all competitions for the Rams and helped the club reach the play-off final at Wembley, where they were beaten by Aston Villa.